Second Mortgage vs Home Equity Loan

 Home Equity Loan vs HELOC

-A home equity line of credit, or HELOC, is another flexible way to borrow against your home’s equity.
-However, instead of receiving a lump sum like with a HELOAN, a HELOC functions like a credit card.
+A home equity line of credit, is another flexible way to borrow against your home’s equity.
+Instead of receiving a lump sum like with a HELOAN, a HELOC functions like a credit card.
 You’re approved for a credit limit, and you can borrow as much or as little as you need during the draw period.
 This makes it ideal for ongoing or unpredictable expenses, such as medical bills or a series of home improvement projects.

 Why Tap Into Your Home’s Equity?